-Brad Wolverton, a Chronicle senior writer, has covered university leadership, college finances, and intercollegiate athletics, among other topics since joining The Chronicle in 2002.
-He has overseen the publication's athletics coverage since 2005, focusing on the confluence of money and sports on campus.
+Brad Wolverton, a senior writer, has covered college athletics since 2005, focusing on the confluence of money and sports on campus.

-Before joining The Chronicle, he wrote about sports business for BusinessWeek, and has published articles in Men's Journal, USA Today, and The Washington Post, among other publications.
+Before joining The Chronicle, Wolverton wrote about sports business for BusinessWeek.
+He has published articles in Men's Journal, The Washington Post, USA Today, and on SI.com.
 He is a graduate of Indiana University at Bloomington, where he majored in journalism.
-Wolverton received the Dick Schaap Excellence in Sports Journalism award from Sport in Society in 2008.